MuzammilMulla04/DSA/README.md

-Each program includes detailed comments and an explanation to help you understand the approach and solution.
+Each program includes detailed comments to help you understand the approach and solution.
+> Note that the above structure may exhibit approximate resemblance to actual *index.xlsx* due to incapibillity of markdown to visualize complex tables structures

 ---

-## 📖 Resources
-Check out the Resources folder for additional learning materials, recommended books, and helpful links to DSA concepts.

----

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to open a pull request with new programs, improvements, or optimizations.
 1. Fork the repository
-2. Create a new branch ```git checkout -b feature-branch```
+2. Create a new branch `git checkout -b feature-branch`
-3. Commit your changes ```git commit -m 'Add feature'```
+3. Commit your changes `git commit -m 'Add feature'`
-4. Push to the branch  ```git push origin feature-branch```
+4. Push to the branch  `git push origin feature-branch`
 5. Open a pull request

 ---